Malaysia’s Dahmakan chows down $2.6M for its end-to-end food delivery service

 The startup distinguishes itself from the likes of FoodPanda and Deliveroo with an “end-to-end” approach to food, that’s to say that it cooks all dishes itself and dispatches them to customers, too.
 (That’s also called “full-stack” but perhaps “food-stack” is more appropriate.)
 Most important, it considers its food to be healthy rather than of the junk/variety — that’s just the right note for those (of us) on a New Year-powered health kick.

 Last year was a big one for the Kuala Lumpur-based startup.
 It raised $1.3 million in February and then went on to be part of YC’s summer 2017 program, becoming the first startup from Malaysia to enter the highly-rated startup accelerator.
-This time around, the new round is led by Y Combinator, Malaysia’s RedDoor Ventures and Swiss family office Atami Capital with participation from undisclosed existing backers.
+This time around, the new round is led by Y Combinator, Texas Atlantic Capital, Swiss family office Atami Capital and a former founder of PE Fund APAX Partners with participation from undisclosed existing backers

 Dahmakan co-founder Jessica Li — one of a trio of ex-FoodPandas who started the company in 2015 — told TechCrunch that the new money (which is a pre-Series A) will go towards developing technology and exploring opportunities to expand the business in Southeast Asia, a region where online spending is tipped to quadruple by 2025.